OfFalse/ae-top-trumps/README.md

 ### Accessibility and Performance Metrics

 Achieving a nominal (zero-error) report from automated auditing tools is a critical compliance checkpoint, particularly for interactive elements such as the user data collection form.
-This project utilised automated testing via WAVE, ARC Toolkit, Axe DevTools, and Lighthouse to ensure the user interface meets the WCAG 2.4 guidelines, which focus on Operable components and effective Navigation and Orientation.
+This project utilised automated testing via **WAVE, ARC Toolkit, Axe DevTools**, and **Lighthouse** to ensure the user interface meets the WCAG 2.4 guidelines, which focus on Operable components and effective Navigation and Orientation.

 <img src="./assets/AE-Wireframe-Accessibility.jpg" alt="Lighthouse scores and WAVE, axe, and ARC DevTools accessiblity reports" width="1000px">

 Nominal results from these tools confirm robust compliance across essential WCAG 2.4 success criteria, ensuring the form is fully keyboard operable and logically navigable.
-Specifically, the audit results validate adherence to key criteria including SC 2.4.1 (Bypass Blocks), SC 2.4.3 (Focus Order), SC 2.4.4 (Link Purpose), SC 2.4.7 (Focus Visible), and SC 2.4.6 (Headings and Labels).
+Specifically, the audit results validate adherence to key criteria..

 By passing these automated checks, the form demonstrates foundational accessibility that enables all users, regardless of input method, to understand where they are on the page, navigate between fields, and complete the data submission process efficiently.